 SAFETEA-LU has a strong federal emphasis on public participation, requiring that the PPPs of CTA's planning processes "be developed in consultation with all interested parties and ... provide that all interested parties have reasonable opportunities to comment on the contents of the transportation plan."
 SAFETEA-LU's broad definition of participation by "interested parties" includes as its partners, groups, and individuals who are affected by or involved with transportation in the area surrounding the project's service area.
-Examples stated include citizens, affected public agencies, representatives of public transportation employees, private providers of transportation, representatives of users of public transportation, representatives of users of pedestrian walkways and bicycle transportation facilities, representatives of the disabled, and other interested parties.
+Examples stated include citizens, affected public agencies, representatives of public transportation, representatives of users of public transportations, representatives of users of public transportations, representatives of users of public transportations, representatives of users of public transportation, representatives of users of public transportations, representatives of users of users of public transportations, representatives of users of users of public transportations, representatives of users of the disabled, and other interested parties.
 These interested parties are to be provided with a reasonable opportunity to comment on the transportation plan.